emilyriederer/xaringan_columns/README.md

 There are currently a number of known short-comings to this approach.
 I list them below, but they are better understoof via illustration in the [demo deck](https://emilyriederer.github.io/xaringan_columns/demo.html).
 Known issues are:

-- Long headers only expand the box size for that cell.
-Everything still stays in-line but the boxes of the other headers to do not grow correspondingly larger.
-- Extremely long one-word headers simply overflow and get cut-off.
-- It can be hard to leave one column truly blank for a given row.
+- It can be hard to leave one column truly blank for a given row
-- Text in any cell can't contain commas.
+- Text in any cell can't contain commas

 ## About Macros for `xaringan`